 Sitting in Limbo is the dramatisation of the story of a man named Antony Bryan.
 He came to the UK at the age of 8 and spend the next 50 years of his life resident in the UK.
 Antony’s mother worked in the UK as a nurse for many years.
 Whilst in the UK, Anthony got married, had children, and even had grandchildren.
 He was a hard-working and law-abiding man with no criminal convictions, as well as an established social circle of good friends in the community.

 Anthony’s seemingly normal life was brought to an end when he applied for a British passport.
 That marked the beginning of his misfortunes and misery.
 Whilst at work, he was summoned by the management at his office, who told him that they had to let him go because they had received a letter from the Home office regarding his immigration status in the UK.
-This news came as an utter shock to Antony as he believed that there had been a mistake which would be rectified by simply visiting the Home Office.
+This news came as an utter shock to Antony as he believed that there had been a mistake that would be rectified by simply visiting the Home Office.

 When he went to the Home Office and he was astounded by the appalling manner in which he had been treated by the Home Office staff.
 They treated him with no respect, no clear explanation was given about his predicament, instead, he was shoved from one office to the other and he had to repeatedly state his case to everyone each and every time he went into an office.